-Demand far exceeds supply so the state is working to obtain PPE from all available sources, including private industry manufacturers and retailers.
+The state is working to obtain PPE from all available sources, including private sector manufacturers and distributors.

 If you have something to sell and want to engage in a business relationship with the state, provide us details on what you'd like to sell to the state.